1096bimu/MelonMusic/README.md

 The goal is customization without turning the app into a design assignment.

-## Light and fast

-Melon Music is small and efficient.

-The app is around **10 MB**, and typical memory usage is around **50 MB** when custom backgrounds are not in use.

-It is designed to feel fast, focused, and lightweight.

 ## Design philosophy

 Melon Music is not trying to be the most feature-packed music player.